-Educators from all over the world began to take note of the remarkable successes of these classrooms full of autonomous, industrious, and peaceful young people … whose spirited engagement in their school work was, within less than 50 years, replicated across classrooms, age groups, socioeconomic spectra, language groups, cultures, and continents.
+Educators from all over the world began to take note of the remarkable successes of these classrooms full of autonomous, industrious, peaceful and gregarious young people … whose spirited engagement in their school work was, within less than 50 years, replicated across classrooms, age groups, socioeconomic spectra, language groups, cultures, and continents.

-For Dr. Montessori, the rapid and joyful academic content acquisition that was coming to be a predictable and widely touted outcome of these pedagogical practices was not a goal, but one barometer of the “rightness” of the learning cultures.
+For Dr. Montessori, the rapid and joyful academic content acquisition that was coming to be a predictable and widely touted outcome of these pedagogical practices was not a goal, but a barometer of the “rightness” of the learning cultures.